 Apple Wood

 Applewood has a sweet, fruity aroma.
-Adding applewood to your smoker will give your meat a more subtle flavor and aroma than other types of wood.
-Some people say that the flavor is very mild compared to the citrusy flavors you get with hickory or oak.
+Adding applewood to your smoker will give your whole turkey a more subtle flavor and aroma than other types of wood.
+Some people say that the flavor of grilling is very mild when using different wood combinations compared to the citrusy flavors you get with hickory or oak wood pieces.
+It’s important to choose the right wood for your grilling needs.

 Cherry wood

-Cherry tends to give the meat a slightly sweet flavor, which works well for smoking turkey and chicken.
+Cherry wood pieces tend to give the meat a slightly sweet flavor, which works well for smoking turkey and chicken.
 What’s more, many people like the color of the turkey when it is cooked using cherrywood smoke!

 Oak Wood